-Response: The Division of Medicaid will take into consideration the new requirements when the fee schedule is reviewed by the actuary firm. • Carrol Hudspeth with Runnels Creek commented: Is there a new set of regulatory minimum standards issued for Adult Day Care Services to comply with the transition?
+Response: The Division of Medicaid will take into consideration the new requirements when the fee schedule is reviewed by the actuary firm.

+- Carrol Hudspeth with Runnels Creek commented: Is there a new set of regulatory minimum standards issued for Adult Day Care Services to comply with the transition?
 If so, how may I get an updated copy?

 Response: The Division of Medicaid is in the process of reviewing our policies, procedures and The Mississippi Administrative Code Title 23 Division of Medicaid to ensure compliance with the CMS Final Rule for Home and Community-Based Settings.
 New policies, procedures and/or administrative code rules will be published on our website as they are updated.
-Additionally, the new minimum federal regulatory requirements can be found at 42 CFR Section 441.301(c)(4)(5) and Section 441.710(a)(1)(2).
+Additionally, the new minimum federal regulatory requirements can be found at 42 CFR Section 441.301 (c)(4)(5) and Section 441.710(a)(1)(2). - Specific Issues related to the Currently Proposed Statewide Transition Plan received from Disability Rights of Mississippi on April 10, 2015. - o We are disappointed in the relatively non-specific nature of the plan.
+We would like to see a much greater level of detail and more specific tasks.